eshibusawa/PoseEstimation/README.md

 [2] F. Moreno-Noguer, V. Lepetit and P. Fua.
 "Accurate Non-Iterative O(n) Solution to the PnP Problem".
 In *Proc. of IEEE International Conference on Computer Vision, Rio de Janeiro, Brazil*, October 2007, pp. 1-8.

+[3] L. Kneip, D. Scaramuzza and R. Siegwart.
+"A novel parametrization of the perspective-three-point problem for a direct computation of absolute camera position and orientation".
+In *Proc. of IEEE International Conference on Computer Vision and Pattern Recognition, Colorado Springs, CO, USA*, June 2011, pp. 2969-2976.

-[3] D. Nistér.
+[4] D. Nistér.
 "An Efficient Solution to the Five-Point Relative Pose Problem". *IEEE Transactions on Pattern Analysis and Machine Intelligence*, vol. 26, no. 6, pp. 756-777, 2004.

-[4] O. Faugeras.
+[5] O. Faugeras.
 "Stratification of three-dimensional vision: projective, affine, and metric representations", *Journal of the Optical Society of America A*, vol. 12, issue 3, pp. 465-484, 1995.

-[5] B. K. P. Horn.
+[6] B. K. P. Horn.
 "Closed-form solution of absolute orientation using unit quaternions", *Journal of the Optical Society of America A*, vol. 4, issue 4, pp. 629-642, 1987.